AntonioTanco/Pfsense-Lab/README.md

 <h3>Network Security</h3>
 <p>Network are secured in the real world using zero-trust principles that are implemented into networks through segmentation, firewall rules, ACLs/VPNs, active threat detection/prevention, monitoring, etc...

 In this Lab, I've created Firewall rules which restrict the flow of traffic from one Network to another; in our case it is the "Office" and "LAN" networks and vice versa.
-For Example, I don't want anyone within the "Office" network to be able to reach the PFSense Firewall console, a rule within PFSense was created to blocks any IPv4 traffic that originates from the "Office" subnet on port 443, 80 to the destination address: 192.168.1.1 (This Firewall) to be be blocked.</p>
+For Example, I don't want anyone within the "Office" network to be able to reach the PFSense Firewall console, a rule within PFSense was created to blocks any IPv4 traffic that originates from the "Office" subnet on port 443 (HTTPS), 80 (HTTP) to the destination address: 192.168.1.1 (This Firewall) to be be blocked.</p>

 <h4>Office Firewall Rules</h4>